-Operationalizing variables is the way a variable is measured.
+Variables are the outcomes of measurements.
+The way a variable is measured is called the operationalising.
 Even small changes in measuring may have a large impact.

 The way things are measured influences the type of analysis that may be performed.
 An example can clarify a lot.
 Suppose you want to know the age of the respondent.
 That is possible with a simple question is 'What is your age?'
 The respondent can state his age on a dotted line (pen and paper questionnaire) or in a text field (online questionnaire).
 An alternative is to present the respondent with a list of age groups of which he can tick one.
 Although the same question is asked, the different types of answers have an enormous impact.
 The first – writing a number – provides a variable measured at ratio level.
 The second – a radio button to tick an answer – provides a variable measured at ordinal level.
 This has major consequences.
 Variables measured at a ratio level can be involved in much more types of analysis, while variables measured at the ordinal level are limited in their possibilities.
 Moreover, data measured at interval or ratio level usually require fewer cases or respondents to find statistical differences.
 All in all, it is much more lucrative and satisfying to have data measured at the interval or ratio level.